MASS CENTRAL RAIL TRAIL:

 Difficulty: Easy.
 Relatively flat, paved rail trail.

-To start from the Wayland Depot parking lot (Western End); From I-190, take exit 13 to Route 30 E for 1.4 miles.
+To start from the Wayland Depot parking lot (Western End); From I-90, take exit 117 to Route 30 E for 1.4 miles.
 Turn left (north) on Route 27 for 3.4 miles.
 Just after crossing Route 20 the Wayland Depot parking lot will be located on your left.

-To start from the Weston Depot parking lot (Eastern End); From I-195, take exit 26 to Route 20 W for 1.7 miles.
+To start from the Weston Depot parking lot (Eastern End); From I-95, take exit 41 to Route 20 W for 1.7 miles.
 Turn right on School St which turns into Church St. After 0.4 miles bear right on a side road that leads to the old Weston Depot parking lot, just before Church St travels over the trail below.

 Starting from the Waltham/Weston town Line (Eastern End);

 Note; The survey work for construction of the final mile in Wayland from Route 20 to the Sudbury town line has been completed but construction is not yet funded.
 Wayland has remaining funds to rehabilitate the bridge over the Sudbury River.
-The timing for construction of the 9-mile long Sudbury/Hudson section of the MCRT- Wayside will be heavily influenced by the Energy Facilities Sitting Board decision to approve the building of an underground powerline in the railroad right of way from Wayland/Sudbury line to Hudson.
-Once the powerlines are installed, DCR will pave.
-We are waiting on the decision - expected summer 2019.
-If approved, construction could start as soon as 2020.
-Hudson center is about an 11 mile bike ride from Wayland center.
+The timing for construction of the 9-mile long Sudbury/Hudson section of the MCRT- Wayside will be heavily influenced by the Energy Facilities Sitting Board decision to approve the building of an underground power line in the railroad right of way from Wayland/Sudbury line to Hudson.
+Once the power lines are installed, DCR will pave.

 CLICK HERE FOR MASS CENTRAL RAIL TRAIL MAP